Tracking your activities with your phone is the new norm. Samsung Health and Google Fit are available on Android and iOS, but you won’t use both.

 Challenges

-Both encourage you to push yourself, but both apps take a different approach.
+Both encourage you to push yourself, but both take different approaches.

-Samsung Health has a together section to connect your app with your friends.
-This allows you to challenge your friends.
+Samsung Health has a together section to connect your app with your friends and challenge them.

-Google Fit does not support group activities but has a “Points” system.
+Google Fit does not support group activities but has a Heart Points system.
 You get points by doing an activity.
-The more you do an activity (walk, run, play sport), the more points you get.
+The more you do (walk, run, play sports), the more points you get.

 The target is 30 points daily.
-The points are designed with the World Health Organisation’s help to make it easier to complete the required daily exercise.
+The points are designed with the World Health Organisation’s help to make completing the recommended daily exercise easier.

 Winner: Samsung Health